-If you are looking for opportunities to serve you neighbours in Hamilton, here are some organizations that provide Christian charity in our city.
-Most of these are not affiliated with Blessings, but are supported by many volunteers in our community.
+If you are looking for opportunities to serve your neighbours in Hamilton, here are some organizations that provide Christian charity in our city.
+Many of these are not affiliated with Blessings, but are supported by many volunteers in our community.

 If you're a member of an organization that would like to be listed on this page, please let us know.

 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers.